 - 24% of reference (LT4).

+Because of their choice to ignore FT3 measurement, we cannot assess FT3:FT4 ratios.
 If Free T3 and Free T4 had both been measured, patients’ ratios while on LT4 could have been used to divide them into tertiles by this estimate of global T4-T3 conversion efficiency as Midgley et al, 2015 have done.

 3. Failure to account for patients’ thyroid gland health